Key Takeaways

 Risk and return are directly related.
 Higher risk investments often produce higher returns (or higher losses).
 Lower risk investments may mean lower returns.
 It is often quite difficult, if not impossible, to produce high returns with low risk.

-The balance between risk and return will form the basis of your investment strategy.
+The balance between risk and return will form the basis of your investment strategy and is a core focus of portfolio construction and asset allocation.

 Diversification is a fundamental principle of wise investment and is a key element of your ability to reduce risk while achieving suitable returns.